inet-framework/inet/showcases/visualizer/canvas/instrumentfigures/doc/index.rst

 Goals
 -----

 In complex simulations, there are usually several statistics that are vital for understanding what is happening inside the network.
-Although statistics can also be found and read in Qtenv's object inspector panel, it is often more convenient to directly display them on the top-level canvas in a graphical form.
-INET supports such visualization in the form of inspector figures that display various gauges and meters.
+While these statistics can be found in the object inspector panel of Qtenv, they are not always easily accessible.
+INET provides a convenient way to display these statistics directly on the top-level canvas, through the use of instrument figures, which display various gauges and meters.

-This showcase contains a configuration that demonstrates multiple instrument figures.
+This showcase demonstrates the use of multiple instrument figures.

 | INET version: ``4.1``
 | Source files location: `inet/showcases/visualizer/instrumentfigures <https://github.com/inet-framework/inet/tree/master/showcases/visualizer/instrumentfigures>`__